 - What is the estimated number of patients at risk of developing the condition?

-At the time of designation the population at risk of developing pulmonary fungal infection was approximately 2.2 in 10,000 people in the European Union (EU)*.
-This is equivalent to a total of around 101,000 people, and is below the threshold for orphan designation, which is 5 people in 10,000.
-This is based on the information provided by the sponsor and knowledge of the Committee for Orphan Medicinal Products (COMP).
+At the time of designation, the number of patients at risk of developing pulmonary fungal infection was estimated to be approximately 2.2 people in 10,000 in the European Union (EU).
+This was equivalent to a total of around 103,000 people*, and is below the ceiling for orphan designation, which is 5 people in 10,000.
+This is based on the information provided by the sponsor and the knowledge of the Committee for Orphan Medicinal Products (COMP).

 - What methods of prevention are available?